aws/aws-cdk/tools/decdk/README.md

 Constructs can be defined in the `Resources` section of the template.
 The `Type` of the resource is the fully-qualified class name (e.g. `@aws-cdk/aws-s3.Bucket`) and `Properties` are mapped to the deconstructed type of the construct's "Props" interface (e.g. `BucketProps`).

-### Data Interfaces
+### Data Interfaces ("Props")

 jsii has a concept of "data interfaces", which are basically interfaces that do not have methods.
 For example, all construct "props" are data interfaces.

 > In some languages (Python, Ruby), if a method accepts a data interface as the last argument, interface properties can be used as keyword arguments in the method call.
 Other languages have a different idiomatic representation of data such as Java PoJos and Builders.

-deCDK maps data interfaces to closed JSON objects (do not allow additional properties), and will recursively deconstruct all property types.
+deCDK maps data interfaces to closed JSON objects (no additional properties), and will recursively deconstruct all property types.

 ### Primitives

-Strings, numbers, booleans, Dates, lists and maps are all deconstructed 1:1 to their JSON representation.
+Strings, numbers, booleans, dates, lists and maps are all deconstructed 1:1 to their JSON representation.

 ### Enums